reiver/go-telnet/README.md

 (The word "video" in that era of computing did not refer to things such as *movies*.
 But instead was meant to contrast it with paper.
-In particular, the *teletype* machines, which were typewriter like devices that had a keyboard, but instead of having a monitor had paper that way printed onto.)
+In particular, the *teletype* machines, which were typewriter like devices that had a keyboard, but instead of having a monitor had paper that was printed onto.)

 ### Early Office Computers